Karumi/learnyougit/exercises/git_add/problem.md

     │   ├── heads
     └   └── tags{/grey}

 The index file is just a description of what is going to be saved in the next snapshot.
-This is usually called the `index` or the `staging` area.
-It contains all the metadata for the files that have been added.
+This is usually called the `index` or the `staging area`.
+It contains all metadata for the files that have been added.
 You can take a look to your index with the following command:

 ```
 > git ls-files --stage